f4rezer0/docker-k8s-demo/README.md

 CMD ["./serverinfo"]
 EOF
 ```
+This file allows the creation of the new image in two "stages", one starting from the `golang` base image (in order to compile the source code), and the final one starting from
+the `busybox` base image, a very tiny one to which we copy the newly created executable for the `serverinfo` service.

 Allow permissions on the created files:
 ```bash
 ls -a | xargs -I {} chmod 1777 {}
 ```

-Build the docker image:
+Build the docker image, by prefixing it with the DockerHub registered account (in this case is `alessandroargentieri`):
 ```bash
 $ docker build -t alessandroargentieri/serverinfo:v0.0.1 -t alessandroargentieri/serverinfo:latest .
 ```

-Verify the image is present:
+Verify the image is present locally
 ```bash
 $ docker images | grep serverinfo
 ```